KristinaUlicna/KristinaUlicna/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="30%" align="left" alt="bioRxiv" src="https://github.com/KristinaUlicna/KristinaUlicna/blob/master/bioRxiv_preprint.jpg" />

+*Wanna jump straight to the preprint?* [Click here](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "bioRxiv preprint") to access our **"Automated deep lineage tree analysis using a Bayesian single cell tracking approach"** work on bioRxiv or scroll below to find out how to cite us!

 I am currently a penultimate (3<sup>rd</sup>) year PhD student interested in deep learning-based prediction of **single-cell cycling duration** in non-/cancer cell populations.
 I'm a trained **cancer biologist** (with a 1st class Biomedical Science degree from King's College London) who fell for the big #DataScience, #DeepLearning & #Computational #SingleCell #Tracking to understand **individual cells' decisions**.
 I'm a practical & detail-oriented researcher with a unique combination of wet-lab & dry-lab skills which I gained through various [internship experience](CV_Kristina_Ulicna.pdf "Kristina's CV") in both **academia & industry**.

 I'm currently in search for **3-month industrial PhD internship** in the upcoming months, so if my work sparked some interest in you, do not hesitate to get in touch!
 Don't forget to check [this link](https://github.com/KristinaUlicna/DeepTree/blob/master/DeepTree_Poster.pdf "DeepTree Project Poster") to view my project poster summarising the key results of my research (in the making!), [this link](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "bioRxiv preprint") to read our recently published work, or scroll below to see how to cite our preprint properly!